Chapter 15 : Secrets

-Rose glared at her apple.
+Rose glared at her plate.
 “I hate you,” she told him.

 “No, you don’t.
 What’s with you and Malfoy?” he asked, refusing to be deterred.
-“You got all uncomfortable when Tyler mentioned him, and he kept staring at you all through lunch.”
+“You got all uncomfortable when Tyler mentioned him, and he’s been staring at you all through dinner.”

 “What’s to tell?”
 Rose asked.
 “He was teasing me, I kissed him, he… enjoyed it, and I told him maybe we’d do it again sometime and walked away.”

-“Well,” James said after a moment, “I probably wouldn’t present it like that.
+“Well,” her cousin said after a moment, “I probably wouldn’t present it like that.
 You know, I don’t get it.
 He’s a git.
 Why?”

 She frowned.
 “I don’t really know.
 He’s kind of amusing, and he’s not bad-looking.”
 In all honesty, she thought that Scorpius was significantly better than “not bad-looking,” though it had never really had much of an effect before this year.
 Blonds had never been her type.

 “If you say so,” James said skeptically.
 “I still think he’s a git.”